Which method to use?

 Copy an existing link to create a 'new' one whenever the opportunity presents itself.
 If you need to create multiple links to the same target, create the first using any of the other methods, copy it to the Windows Clipboard then paste further copies from there.
 Good for copying⁄moving a link over long distances, including between TreePad files (provided links are to mutually external targets).
 Sure beats dragging the mouse over a long tree!

-This copy method collects and stores just the node data necessary to create a link to it, which you can then call upon to be pasted into one or more nodes, instantly creating underlined hyperlinks.
+This method collects and stores just the node data necessary to create a link to it, which you can then call upon to be pasted into one or more nodes, instantly creating underlined hyperlinks.
+Unlike method 1, it allows you to open and view more than one article before creating and pasting the link.
 Does not involve the Windows Clipboard, freeing it for other purposes.

 The link text of the created hyperlink will be the same as the node title, so you may need to edit the link text later if you need to change it.